arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 ## What's on the horizon?

-We'll see how we can reuse our message handling system in the context of Azure functions where the function binding will replace the message pump.
+We are exploring how we can make our message handler approach available to customers using Azure Functions to provide a consistent experience.
+This would mean that Azure Functions would act as the message pump, but you can re-use your existing message handlers.
 We'll also look at how we can let the consumer be more in control of how the incoming Azure Service Bus messages are being deserialized before they're passed to the message handling.

 Have a question, remark, feedback or idea for a superduper addition?